 - Lecturer (Hispanic Studies)

-Eamon’s research interests coalesce around questions of gender and sexuality, with a particular focus on Argentine visual culture.
-He has published on the Borges siblings and has been invited to speak on his work in the UK, Spain and Argentina.
-He is finishing a monograph dedicated to Norah Borges and intends to produce a catalogue raisonné of her works in the future.
-Eamon is also developing an interest in Argentine cinema.
+My research interests coalesce around questions of gender and sexuality, with a particular focus on Argentine visual culture.
+I have published on the Borges siblings and have been invited to speak on in the UK, Spain and Argentina.
+I have recently completed a monograph dedicated to Norah Borges and intend to produce a catalogue raisonné of her works in the future.
+I am also developing an interest in Argentine cinema.

 I am also secretary of the Society for Latin American Studies.